Interactive educational programs to target sustainable living, the natural environment and Noongar Boodja.

 Climatewatch, an initiative of the Earthwatch Institute of Australia allows students and citizens to observe and record the seasonal behaviour of plants and animals.
 This information helps scientists understand how Australia’s environment is responding to climate change.

-Details traditional Noongar culture by completing a guided tour of the Bidi Katitjiny Aboriginal Womens Trail, which is based on the Noongar six seasons, with a local Aboriginal guide.
+Experience a guided tour of the Bidi Katitjiny Aboriginal Womens Trail and learn about the Noongar six seasons, with Bindi Bindi Dreaming.

 Students visit the artificial lake or natural Piney Lake wetland to observe the environment of native aquatic species.
 Students then return to the education centre to study samples of aquatic invertebrates and use a worksheet and identification charts to complete activities.

-Volunteering and conservation lessons and activities for groups seeking to complete service hours, or as a program for groups to focus on community involvement and environmental conservation strategies.
+Volunteering and conservation activities for groups seeking to complete service hours.